Table of contents

 Summing It Up

-Crafting a 500-word essay teaches you how to focus, how to organize your thoughts, and how to say something real without dragging it out.
-That’s not only a school skill, but that of a life, too.
+Crafting a 500-word essay teaches you how to focus, organize your thoughts, and say something meaningful without dragging it out.
+That’s not only a school skill, but a life skill, too.
+Whether you’re writing about a personal experience or something more technical like random assignment, structure and clarity make all the difference.

 Here’s what to keep in mind: